BrockDSL/Change_Detection_Analysis_Remote_Sensing/README.md

 > NB: this operation will generate a left view and a right view on the visualization area

-Click on the left view> Go to file> go to the location of the downloaded Remote sensing data> select band 4, band 5, and band 6 of your 1978 landsat data > click open
+Click on the left view> Go to file> go to the location of the downloaded Remote sensing data> select band 3, band 4, and band 5 of your 1987 landsat data > click open

 Also select the right view and repeat the same process you did for step three.
-Select band 4, band 5, and band 6 of your 1979 landsat data and click open.
+Select band 3, band 4, and band 5 of your 2002 landsat data and click open.

 **Layer Stacking (Joining of bands)**